awesome-inc/NuPlug/README.md

 		type.IsPublic && type.IsClass && !type.IsAbstract && typeof(TItem).IsAssignableFrom(type);

 This assumes that MEF does not need to resolve or compose any dependencies to instantiate the requested plugins.
-Note that in the provided examples we use AutoFac for dependency injection, not MEF.
+Note that in the provided examples we use [AutoFac](http://autofac.org/) for dependency injection, not MEF.

+#### Register plugin dependencies (MEF)

+In case your plugins need dependencies, you can add these to the package container's [CompositionBatch](https://msdn.microsoft.com/en-us/library/system.componentmodel.composition.hosting.compositionbatch(v=vs.110).aspx).
+Here is an example

+    [Export(typeof(IPlugin)
+    public class MyPlugin : IPlugin
+    {
+        public MyClass(IPluginDependency dependency) { ... }
+    }

+Then setup the package container like this

+    var packageContainer = new PackageContainer<IPlugin>();
+    // add service provider to satisfy plugin constructors packageContainer.AddExportedValue(_serviceProvider);
+    ...
+    if (!packageContainer.Items.Any())
+    	packageContainer.Update();

+#### Using MEF conventions

+You can even use MEF conventions by setting the `Conventions` property like this

+    var conventions = new RegistrationBuilder();
+    conventions.ForTypesDerivedFrom<IDisposable>()
+        .ExportInterfaces();

+    packageContainer.Conventions = conventions;
+    ...
+    if (!packageContainer.Items.Any())
+    	packageContainer.Update();

+Note that you use conventions only to select exports but not to *hide* types like with [PartNonDiscoverableAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.composition.partnotdiscoverableattribute(v=vs.110).aspx).
+This is why we added the
+`TypeFilter` property.

 ## Where to go from here?

 Some hints getting up to speed in production with NuPlug